 You Will Need (per one batch through the soup maker at a time, makes starter servings for four, entree servings for three):

-- Two Small Tails of Lobster (and an additional one for topping – should you only find large, please use one large meaty tail per soup maker and one for topping)
+- Two Small Tails of Lobster (and an additional one for topping – should you only find large, please use one large meaty tail per soup maker and one for topping) – thaw under running cold water first

-- One Box of Chicken Broth (low-sodium is preferable)
+- One Box of Chicken Broth (low-sodium is preferable) – we use the Imagine brand as it is the cleanest we have found

 - One Clove of Garlic (get already peeled if you’d like)